aineko-m/iveeCore/README.md

 - Multilayer cache design
 - The index-less collections returned by CREST are properly re-indexed by IDs
 - Includes a self-contained web-script to retrieve a refresh token
-- CLI tool for automated CREST updates
+- CLI tool for automated bulk CREST updates

 ## Requirements